Herrick Payoff Index (HPI)

 Crude oil made higher highs, yet the Herrick Payoff Index (HPI) made a lower low, which is a bearish divergence.
 The logic behind the HPI indicator is that there was much trader excitement in crude oil at High #1, characterized by increasing volume and open interest.
 Even though crude oil prices made a higher high at High #2, volume and open interest changes did not match those price increases on the second high.

 The HPI indicator then retreated below the zero line, the bearish price action in crude oil was confirmed.
-Traders should look for shortsell opportunities.
+Traders might look for shortsell opportunities.

 The HPI indicator then bottomed out and reversed course, soon advancing above the zero line.
 The zero line crossover confirmed the bullish price action.
-Traders would be advised to look for buying opportunities.
+Traders might be advised to look for buying opportunities.

 High #3 to High #4

 In yet another bearish divergence, crude oil prices made new highs, yet the HPI indicator failed to confirm the price action, making a lower high.
-This divergence is warning of a potential price reversal.
+This divergence acted as a warning of a potential price reversal.

 The Herrick Payoff Index is an excellent technical analysis tool using volume and open interest to confirm price movement and warn of potential reversals.